 Ric Jerez earned a BS in Psychology in 1991 from Cameron University, a Masters in Behavioral Sciences in 1992 from Cameron University, and a Ph.D. in Counseling Psychology in 1999 from the University of Oklahoma, Norman, Oklahoma.
 He has been a full-time faculty member at Cameron University since 1999.
 In the last year, he has taught Counseling Theories, Individual and Group Counseling, Basic Counseling Skills, Psychology of Divorce, Human Sexuality, Career Counseling & Lifestyle Development, & Practicum.
 His research interests include Attention Deficit Hyperactivity Disorder, clinical supervision, teacher-student relationships, and faith development.
 Dr. Jerez dedicates much time to the promotion of appropriate teaching skills for children with ADHD.

 Nance Boyer 1003

 Phone: (580) 581-5574

 Jenel Cavazos earned a Ph.D. in Social Psychology in 2009 from the University of Oklahoma.
 Her dissertation focused on cognitive style and approach/avoidance motivation.
 Her current research is in the relationship between need for structure and terror management theory, looking at variables that might predict different responses to TMT manipulations.
-She spent one year as the Introductory Psychology coordinator at the University of Oklahoma before becoming an Assistant Professor and General Psychology Coordinator at Cameron University in the Fall of 2010.
+She spent one year as the Introductory Psychology coordinator at the University of Oklahoma before becoming an Assistant Professor at Cameron University in the Fall of 2010.